mysql/mysql-shell/ROUTING_GUIDELINES.md

   - Compliance-Based Traffic: Directs traffic requiring GDPR compliance to servers tagged with GDPR_Compliant.

-This recipe demonstrates an efficient way to define and reuse routing guidelines for similar geolocation and compliance scenarios across multiple deployments by using JSON configuration files.
+This recipe demonstrates an efficient way to define and reuse routing guidelines for similar geolocation and compliance scenarios across multiple deployments by using a Routing Guideline imported from a JSON variable.
 This approach is ideal for scenarios where consistent routing configurations are needed across environments.

 ## Recipe 4: ClusterSet: Load Balancing and Resource Management